What is Scrutiny?

 - Climate Emergency

 Each committee is responsible for co-ordinating its activity and making sure it meets its obligations.
-They each comprise of 10 elected Members including its chair and vice chair, with both the Children Scrutiny Committee and the Health and Adult Social Care Scrutiny Committee also having co-opted Members who serve on the committees alongside the elected members.
+They each comprise of Elected Members, with both the Children Scrutiny Committee and the Health and Adult Social Care Scrutiny Committee also having co-opted Members who serve on the committees alongside the elected members.

 How does Scrutiny work?